EDGENortheastern/network-rail-2022-welcome/README.md

 You can (and should) add emojis or labels to issues.
 One issue is there as an exmple.

+Hi, my name is caitlin, i am writing random code.

+I am doing a degree apprenticeship with Network Rail & New College of Humanties (London Base)

+I am currently in the university, it is my first day and i'm learning about data. :)

 ## The end 🔚